Toronto District School Board

 When do I register my child for Kindergarten?

-Registration for Kindergarten begins in February and continues throughout the school year.
-Please visit www.tdsb.on.ca/kindergarten for more information about registration options and requirements.
-Please note: the application process from French Immersion takes place in January of the year your child is in Junior Kindergarten.
+Registration for English Kindergarten programs begins in February and continues throughout the school year.
+Please visit Kindergarten for more information about registration options and requirements.

 Which school should my child attend?

-To find out which school your child should attend, please call 416.394.7526 or visit Find Your School.
+To find out which school your child should attend, please visit Find Your School.

 How do I register my child in French Immersion?